airshipit/deckhand/docs/design.md

 documents.

-Revisions can be thought of as commits in a linear git history, thus looking at a revision includes all content from previous revision.
+Revisions can be thought of as commits in a linear git history, thus looking at a revision includes all content from previous revisions.

 ## Validation